eaardal/pod-id/README.md

 Pod-id will use your current Kubernetes context referenced by environment variable `KUBECONFIG` or in `~/.kube/config` to read all pods and find the ones matching the app name you provide as first argument.
 It is recommended you use [kubens](https://github.com/ahmetb/kubectx) to manage your current namespace (see usage).
+[kubectx and kubens](https://github.com/ahmetb/kubectx) are excellent tools to use if you're working a lot with kubernetes regardless of this app.

 ## Install